Healthy Homes Assessment Aotea

 Healthy Homes Assessment Services

-The areas covered by the Healthy Homes Standards are:
+The areas that are covered by the Healthy Homes Standards are:

-We’re fully independent assessors of rental properties, and are fully certified for each of Healthy Homes and Homefit.
+We are completely independent assessors of rental property, and are completely certified to assess both Healthy Homes and Homefit.

 Call Now (04) 280 6793